Srivijaya: Siddhayatra

-Around 500 CE, the roots of the Srivijayan empire began to develop around present-day Palembang, Sumatra.
+Around 500 AD, the roots of the Srivijayan empire began to develop around present-day Palembang, Sumatra.
 The Kedukan Bukit inscription (683)—considered to be the oldest inscription related to Srivijaya, discovered on the banks of the Tatang River near the Karanganyar site, states about the "glorious Srivijaya", (Note: Kedukan Bukit inscription 10th line: Śrīvijaya jaya siddhayātra subhikṣa nityakāla (...
 Glorious Sriwijaya! prosperity and riches...)) a kadatuan (kingdom or polity) which was founded by Dapunta Hyang Sri Jayanasa and his retinue.
 He had embarked on a sacred siddhayatra (Note: According to Coedès, siddhayatra refers to some "magic potion".
 An alternative translation, however, is possible: Zoetmulder's Dictionary of Old Javanese (1995) renders it as "a prosperous journey".) journey and led 20,000 troops and 312 people in boats with 1,312 foot soldiers from Minanga Tamwan to Jambi and Palembang.
 Many of these armed forces gathered under Srivijayan rule would have been the sea people, referred to generally as the orang laut.
 In establishing its power, Srivijaya had first to consolidate its position in Southeast Sumatra, which at that time consisted of multiple quasi-independent polities ruled by local Datus (chieftain).

-From the Old Malay inscriptions, it is known that Dapunta Hyang Sri Jayanasa launched a maritime conquest in 684 with 20,000 men in the siddhayatra journey to acquire wealth, power, and 'magical powers'.
 Under the leadership of Dapunta Hyang Sri Jayanasa, the Melayu Kingdom became the first kingdom to be integrated into Srivijaya.
 This possibly occurred in the 680s.
 Melayu, also known as Jambi, was rich in gold and was held in high esteem at the time.
 Srivijaya recognised that the submission of Melayu would increase its own prestige.